Do Giraffes Have Vocal Chords

 • Predator avoidance: High-pitched bleats and whistles function as alarm calls, warning other giraffes of impending danger.
 This collective response enhances the survival chances of the entire group by allowing for a coordinated escape.

-• Group cohesion: The use of vocalizations, combined with other communicative signals, helps to maintain group cohesion and facilitate coordinated movements within the herd.
+• Group cohesion: The use of vocalizations, combined with other communicative signals, helps to maintain group cohesion and enable coordinated movements within the herd.
 This social structure is crucial for foraging efficiency and defense against predators.

 Beyond Vocalizations: Other Forms of Giraffe Communication